clipperhouse/jargon/stackexchange/README.md

-This package generates a Dictionary for use with the [jargon](https://github.com/clipperhouse/jargon) lemmatizer, using tags & synonyms from Stack Exchange sites.
+This package generates a Dictionary for use with the [jargon](https://github.com/clipperhouse/jargon) lemmatizer, using technology tags & synonyms from Stack Exchange sites.

+Examples:

+- "Ruby on Rails" → "ruby-on-rails"
+- "ObjC" → "objective-c"

-In particular, it uses the most popular tags from Stack Overflow, Server Fault, Game Dev and and Data Science.
-We think that provides a pretty good sample of likely term is technology text.
+It includes the most popular tags from Stack Overflow, Server Fault, Game Dev and and Data Science.
+We think that provides a good set of likely terms in technological text.

+### Implementation

+The [Lookup](https://github.com/clipperhouse/jargon/blob/master/stackexchange/dictionary.go#L16) method satisfies the [jargon.Dictionary interface](https://github.com/clipperhouse/jargon/blob/master/dictionary.go).

-It does this via code generation, pulling from the Stack Exchange API.
+The dictionary is code-generated, pulling from the Stack Exchange API.
+Have a look at the [`writeDictionary` method](https://github.com/clipperhouse/jargon/blob/master/stackexchange/generator.go#L24).

-The easiest way to generate code is to invoke the tests using `go test`.

-There is a list of stop words, intended to avoid lemmatizing plain-English words that also happen to be tags, such as `this`.
+There is a list of [stop words](https://github.com/clipperhouse/jargon/blob/master/stackexchange/stopwords.go), intended to avoid lemmatizing plain-English words that also happen to be tags, such as `this`.